FailAcademy/learning/wdp-vancouver/_lessons/week-04/03-accessibility.md

 WebAIM has also summarized these guidelines in a **[checklist](http://webaim.org/standards/wcag/checklist)**.

-Working in small groups, you will be assigned one of the principles and put together a short presentation explaining the principle's related guidelines to the class.
+Working in small groups, you will be assigned one of the principles and will put together a short presentation explaining the principle's related guidelines to the class.

 Be creative with this!
 Feel free to use visuals, demos, or other teaching aids for your mini-lesson.